Frontiers Planet Prize

 c) information is given via the repository about any research output or any other tools and instruments needed to validate the conclusions of the scientific publication.

-10.3 Recipients (or authors) must retain sufficient intellectual property rights to comply with the open access requirements.
+10.3 Recipient (or authors) must retain sufficient intellectual property rights to comply with the open access requirements.
 Metadata of deposited publications must be open under a Creative Common Public Domain Dedication (CC 0) or equivalent and provide information at least about the following: publication (author(s), title, date of publication, name, acronym and number; licensing terms; persistent identifiers for the publication, the authors involved in the research and, if possible, for their organizations and the Award.
 Where applicable, the metadata must include persistent identifiers for any research output, or any other tools and instruments needed to validate the conclusions of the publication

 11.2 The Foundation does not accept any responsibility for financial or other liability incurred by any Recipient or Participant that may arise out of any activities carried out in relation to the Purpose or any Award.